What is virus

 What can a virus do to a computer?

 What a virus does to a computer once it has infected it depends on the type of virus.
 Most computer viruses delete data, overwrite information, display messages, and add themselves to other files on the computer.
 Almost all computer viruses damage only the data on the computer and do not damage the computer or its hardware.
-For example, a non-resident virus can infect a specific file and, when used, spread to other files, corrupt those files and make them unreadable.
-It is possible that more sophisticated viruses, such as Stuxnet, cause physical damage to the internal components of the computer or the computer as a whole.
+For example, a non-resident virus can infect a particular file, so when used, it spreads to other files, corrupting those files and making them unreadable.
+It is possible that more sophisticated viruses, such as Stuxnet, could cause physical damage to internal components of the computer as well as the entire computer.

 Computer Virus Protection Software is a class of programs designed to prevent, detect, and remove malware infections on individual devices, networks, and computer systems.
 Antivirus software, originally designed to detect and remove viruses from computers, can also protect against a wide range of threats, including other types of malware, such as keyloggers, browser hijackers, Trojans, worms, rootkits, spyware, adware, bot ransomware networks.